 Keita H. Williams, Keita specializes in PR and integrated marketing.
 Her expertise includes traditional media relations, influencer engagement, national product launches and event management.
 In her past experience, Keita has conceptualized and executed PR plans across brands of various sizes and stages.
 From mobile phones, tablets, laptops, apps and digital entertainment, her client experience includes Microsoft Windows 10, Amazon Digital Music and Movies, TracFone, Getty Images, Slacker, DC Shoes, Artful Dodger, Sony and CASIO G-Shock.
 Keita has also facilitated key partnerships with nationally recognized brands like Dress for Success, Showtime and Complex Media.
 An astute marketer, Keita has previously organized and set a mass participation Guinness World Record™ for “The World’s Largest Coconut Orchestra” to celebrate Monty Python’s Spamalot on Broadway.
 This campaign went on to win the Marketing Agency Association Worldwide (MAAW) Globes Award for “Best Small Budget Campaign”.She is also the Founder and Chief Strategist of Success Bully, an elite accountability practice and content platform dedicated to supporting visionaries of all types in their goal attainment across both their personal and professional lives.
 Additionally, she has been conducting sold out “Success Bully Work It Shops” and speaking locally in Seattle for various women’s organizations.

-Cynthia Tee, As Executive Director of Ada Developers Academy, Cynthia is responsible for training women and gender diverse people for software development jobs and expanding Ada’s programs.
-She joins Ada from Microsoft where she spent 20 years building and managing highly effective teams in program management.
-Cynthia earned her Master’s Degree in Computer Science from Massachusetts Institute of Technology.
+Cynthia Tee, Cynthia is a strong believer and supporter of growing inclusion through allyship skills.
+Currently VP of Product at Playfab and formerly Executive Director for Ada Developers Academy, she actively works on her two passions in the tech industry: building great products and championing inclusive behavior by being a facilitator of the Ally Skills Workshop.
+Cynthia’s industry experience also spans many years at Microsoft building a wide range of products; she earned her Master’s Degree in Computer Science from Massachusetts Institute of Technology.
 She was born and raised in the Philippines, and currently lives in North Seattle with her husband and 2 children.
 She is an avid aerial hoop and pole dance instructor.

 The Admin Team